ycpcs/cs340-fall2014/assign/assign05.md

 ## Tokens, Parse functions

 The parser takes its inputs as a sequence of tokens.
 Each token is a two-element vector, where the first element is the token's lexeme, and the second element is the token's symbol, represented as a Clojure keyword value.
-Here are the types of tokens:
+Here are the various types of tokens that the lexer produces:

 > Symbol | Meaning
 > ------ | -------